Schiiss/blog/_posts/2024-04-19-guiding-genai-bots-with-semantic-router.md

     return query
 ```

 Each route would trigger a different set of logic in your application.
-So how does this fit into the broader ecosystem of GenAI tools like LangChain?
+So how does this fit into the broader ecosystem of GenAI tools such as LangChain?
 Let's explore that in an example.

 ## A Practical Example

-Like I mentioned at the start of the blog, frameworks like ReAct, while useful, are slow and prone to error.
-What if we could leverage a framework like semantic router to first extract user intent and filter down to a specific workflow to reduce the amount of 'tools' an agent would have access to?
+Like I mentioned at the start of the blog, frameworks like ReAct, while useful, are slow and I think increases the chance of an agent making a 'poor' choice.
+What if we could leverage a framework like Semantic Router to first determine user intent and filter down to a specific workflow to reduce the amount of 'tools' an agent would have access to?

-I have been testing this out in a few of my apps and I have found semantic router to not only be faster, than frameworks like ReAct, but also more precise in selecting the right tool (or in this case, route) for the job.
+I have been testing this out in a few of my apps and I have found Semantic Router to not only be faster than frameworks like ReAct, but also more precise in selecting the right tool (or in this case, route) for the job.

 ### LangChain 🦜& Semantic Router 🛣️